fubar2/toolfactory/README.md

 That tool can contain instructions to run any Conda dependency or a system executable like bash.
 Whether a bash script you have written or a Conda package like bwa, the executable will expect to find settings for input, output and parameters on a command line.

-IThese are often passed as "--name value" (argparse style) or in a fixed order (positional style).
+These are often passed as "--name value" (argparse style) or in a fixed order (positional style).

 The ToolFactory allows either, or for "filter" applications that process input from STDIN and write processed output to STDOUT.